nlamo/db-class-website/README.md

   TODO
 ********

+- Implement AUTO_INCREMENT in all of the relevant primary keys, and in the PHP, etc.
 - Develop the payments system and consider how that will play out.
 - Create new views for the user so that they can see their applications, responses, etc. as set out in the requirements.
 - Continue adding to the ER diagram (with constraints!), the database relational schema, and the SQL database itself.